The Anchorage House Museum will be open on the second Monday from 6-7p .

 Follow us on Facebook "Goshen Historical Society School of Blacksmithing"

-We are still working on summer and fall class offerings.
+We are still working on fall class offerings.
 Please check again for updates.

 Please let Resident Blacksmith Jamie Gier know other areas of study you would be interested to see on our schedule.
 All of the classes have a limited number of spots available.
 Please note: if we do not have enough participants to break even (covering instructor and materials costs), the class will be cancelled and registered participants will be issued a full refund.